 It’s amazing how quickly you can adjust to not having the money at your disposal!

 If you’ve saved your money in an easy access account, you can always get at if you really need it.
 However, in the meantime, it’s staring at you in the face.

-Over to you – have you got any other tips for tackling overspending?
+Over to you – have you got any other tips to tackle how to stop spending money?